XplainLing/LVC_sentences_database/Multilingual_LVC/French/datasets/readme.md

 # LVC Sentence Datasets: French

-The English sentence dataset contains:
+The French sentence dataset contains:
 - Passive sentences dataset
 - Active sentences dataset, pronominal subjects
-- Active sentences dataset, nominal subjects

-This repo contains automatically generated sentence datasets based on Light Verb Constructions (LVCs).
+This repo contains automatically generated sentence datasets with Light Verb Constructions (LVCs) and full-verb constructions.

-**IMPORTANT**: The sentences shared in this folder use pronominal subjects.
+The sentences shared in this folder use pronominal subjects.
-Scripts to generate sentences with nominal subjects are contained in [LVC_sentences_generation](https://github.com/XplainLing/LVC_sentences_database/tree/main/Multilingual_LVC/English/datasets/sentence_generation), which also contains all the scripts to reproduce the generation of this dataset.
+Scripts to to reproduce the generation of this dataset and to produce sentences with nominal subjects are contained in [sentence_generation](https://github.com/XplainLing/LVC_sentences_database/tree/main/Multilingual_LVC/French/datasets/sentence_generation)

 ---